+Two finals of different dance styles can be combined and the dances of these finals can be presented alternately, provided a couple has not been selected for both finals.

+D.2.2.1.4 One Couple Categories

-- 2. Open judging (showing of the chosen rank in each dance for each couple after each dance) is allowed only for the finals of the A-Class. - 3.
-Two finals of different dance styles can be combined and the dances of these finals can be presented alternately, provided a couple has not been selected for both finals. - 4.
-If a category has only one couple entered, the organizer may a) have the couple demonstrate its skills uncontested and unjudged, b) combine male and female couples of the same level and category into one overall judged category, or c) cancel the event, in which case a refund might have to be issued depending on the organizer's prior publicized rules (Exception: Multi-dance graded Categories, see "Separate Grading Requirement," Section D.2, Rule1.4). - 5.
-Separate grading and competition rounds/heats may be run simultaneously, provided the judges are instructed to judge these separately, there is enough space on the dance floor, and these rounds/heats use the same music. - For Argentine Tango only: Couples graded in Class "C" shall dance their competition round separately from Classes "B" and "A." Organizers may combine Classes "B" and "A" on the floor, depending on the number of participants, in which case both classes shall still be judged separately.
+If a category has only one couple entered, the organizer may a) have the couple demonstrate its skills uncontested and unjudged, b) combine male and female couples of the same level and category into one overall judged category, or c) cancel the event, in which case a refund might have to be issued depending on the organizer's prior publicized rules (Exception: Multi-dance graded Categories, see "Separate Grading Requirement," D.2.1.4).